 Vitex (also known as chasteberry extract) may help improve a woman’s fertility by raising her progesterone levels and lengthening cycles that are shortened due to luteal phase defect—a common underlying cause of infertility.
-In a study of 52 women with luteal phase defect, chasteberry extract helped elevate progesterone levels and lengthen the luteal phase of their respective cycles.
-In a separate study, 53 infertile women were given the nutritional supplement Fertility Blend—a chief component of which is chasteberry extract—and saw an increase in days-per-cycle with elevated basal body temperatures.
+In a study of 52 women with luteal phase defect, chasteberry extract helped elevate progesterone levels and lengthen the luteal phase of their respective cycles .
+In a separate study, 53 infertile women were given the nutritional supplement Fertility Blend—a chief component of which is chasteberry extract—and saw an increase in days-per-cycle with elevated basal body temperatures .
 (Low basal body temperature can be a hallmark of luteal phase defect or low thyroid function, both of which can make it difficult to conceive.)
-Because chasteberry extract may help balance hormone level—including lowering levels of elevated prolactin—it may also be effective at combating PMS and infertility.
+Because chasteberry extract may help balance hormone levels—including lowering levels of elevated prolactin—it may also be effective at combating PMS and infertility .

 Evening primrose oil

 You may find that some (or all) of these supplements are helpful for naturally improving your fertility and thereby increasing your chances at conception.
-Be sure that you do not start a new supplement regimen without first consulting your doctor, as some supplements may interact with each other (or any other medications/supplements you are taking), and because it is possible to overdose on certain things, like fat-soluble vitamins.
-Some, like evening primrose oil, require the direction of a doctor or other medical professional to ensure they are being taken at the correct time during your cycle.
+Be sure that you do not start a new supplement regimen without first consulting your medical provider, as some supplements may interact with each other (or any other medications/supplements you are taking), and because it is possible to overdose on certain things, like fat-soluble vitamins.
+Some, like evening primrose oil, require the direction of a medical provider to ensure they are being taken at the correct time during your cycle.

 Lifestyle changes for promoting healthy fertility